 Nuisance

-- The investigation and enforcement of nuisance laws under the Environmental Protection Act 1990.
+- The investigation and enforcement of statutory nuisance legislation under the Environmental Protection Act 1990.

-- To be a legal nuisance there needs to be evidence of something being a nuisance or prejudicial to health (or likely to be).
+- To be a statutory nuisance there needs to be evidence of something being a nuisance or prejudicial to health (or likely to be).

 - There is no set definition of the term “nuisance” but it is something that causes serious interference in the use and enjoyment of a person’s property.
 It is more than just an annoyance or something that is present.